 Maths is mainly taught discretely and in line with the 2014 National Curriculum, which supports children in gaining and practising the fundamentals of mathematics e.g. number facts, times tables and written methods for all four number operations.
 Children are required to gain a deeper knowledge and demonstrate they are able to apply their knowledge independently to problem solving.
-We use White Rose materials to support children in developing and using reasoning and problem solving skills, so they have frequent opportunities to apply their knowledge and skills to 'real life' maths problems.
+We use White Rose materials to support children in working through the stages of concrete, pictorial and abstract to develop and use reasoning and problem solving skills.
+This supports children in gaining fluency in maths and having frequent opportunities to apply their knowledge and skills to 'real life' maths problems.
+Nrich is also used to support depth in the maths curriculum.